Solving the digital divide for rural communities is no easy task

 One of the FCC's most powerful weapons is its ability to allocate public airwaves, or the spectrum that's critical to any wireless network.
 But how it allocates the spectrum can have huge consequences.

-Take for example, rules for the upcoming auction of spectrum in the 3.5 Ghz band known as Citizens Broadband Radio Service (CBRS) spectrum.
-Rural fixed wireless internet providers, like Manners' Wave Wireless, are eying the spectrum because it can cover wider areas and offer higher speeds.
+Take for example, rules for the upcoming auction of spectrum in the 3.5 GHz band known as Citizens Broadband Radio Service (CBRS) spectrum.
+Rural providers of fixed wireless internet, like Wave Wireless, are eying the spectrum because it can cover wider areas and offer higher speeds.

-Rules were established in 2015 that allocated licenses in smaller census tracts, making it possible for smaller players to bid on licenses.
+In 2015, rules were established that allocate licenses in smaller census tracts, making it possible for smaller players to bid on licenses.

-The proposed changes have pitted small wireless internet service providers that want to use the spectrum to expand their coverage in rural areas against large mobile carriers that say they need the spectrum to deliver 5G service.
+The proposed changes have pitted small wireless ISPs that want to use the spectrum to expand their coverage in rural areas against large mobile carriers that say they need the spectrum to deliver 5G service.
 But those larger players are more concerned with urban and suburban areas.

-The FCC is expected to vote to accept the changes later today at its meeting.
+The FCC is expected to vote to accept the changes at its Oct.
+23 meeting.

 CNET's Shara Tibken contributed to this report.